Uber aims for 100% zero-emission transport by 2040

 In a virtual press event this morning, Uber CEO Dara Khosrowshahi cited the positive impact that the global lockdown has had on the environment, with “blue skies replacing smog above city skylines” and many cities using the pandemic to “rethink their infrastructure.”
 However, with pollution rising again as normal routines resume, Khosrowshahi said that rather than “going back to business as usual,” it’s making moves to reduce its environmental impact.

-“COVID-19 didn’t change the fact that climate change remains an existential threat and crisis that needs, every person, every business in every nation to act,” Khosrowshahi said.
+“COVID-19 didn’t change the fact that climate change remains an existential threat and crisis that needs every person, every business in every nation to act,” Khosrowshahi said.

 First up, Uber said that it intends to be an entirely zero-emission platform by 2040, with 100% of all rides booked through its app — be that cars, public transit, or scooters — taking place on zero-emission vehicles.
-Before that though, the company is setting a goal of 2030 for all cars on its platform to transition to electric in the U.S., Canada, and Europe, as well as hitting net-zero emissions on the corporate side of its business during the same time frame.
+Before that, though, the company is setting a goal of 2030 for all cars on its platform to transition to electric in the U.S., Canada, and Europe, as well as hitting net-zero emissions on the corporate side of its business during the same time frame.

-This actually builds on existing programs that are already under way in key Uber markets, including London where the company has previously outlined plans to transition to all-electric vehicles (EVs) by 2025.
-Indeed, as part of today’s announcement Uber said that it has earmarked $800 million in resources to help “hundreds of thousands” more drivers across North America and Europe to switch to EVs by 2025, which will involve working with governments and third-parties including EV makers to make their vehicles more accessible to drivers.
+This actually builds on existing programs that are already underway in key Uber markets, including London, where the company has previously outlined plans to transition to all-electric vehicles (EVs) by 2025.
+Indeed, as part of today’s announcement, Uber said that it has earmarked $800 million in resources to help “hundreds of thousands” more drivers across North America and Europe to switch to EVs by 2025, which will involve working with governments and third parties, including EV makers, to make such vehicles more accessible to drivers.

 Uber Green